Interested in joining the iSpace team?

 More generally, how we can bring together immersive virtual reality/XR with artistic/creative practices and emerging technologies such as AI and bio/neurosensing to provide users with profound and meaningful experiences that have a positive impact (on humans, society and/or our planet)?

-Related prior projects include our work on Design Strategies for Genuine Connection, Virtual Earthgazing to tap into and better investigate the benefits of the Overview effect and other awe-inspiring and self-transcendent VR experiences, and immersive experiences/installations such as Virtual Transcendent Dream,JeL, LucidLoop, Body Remixer, StarStuff, Synedelica, Breath of Light, etc.
+Other related prior projects include our work on Design Strategies for Genuine Connection, Virtual Earthgazing to tap into and better investigate the benefits of the Overview effect and other awe-inspiring and self-transcendent VR experiences, and immersive experiences/installations such as Virtual Transcendent Dream,JeL, LucidLoop, Body Remixer, StarStuff, Synedelica, Breath of Light, etc.

 Funding

-I’d be happy to arrange Zoom interviews if there seems to be a good fit.
-Review of materials is ongoing and will continue until all positions are filled.
+I’d be happy to arrange a Zoom interview if there seems to be a good fit.
+Review of materials is ongoing until positions are filled.
+I look forward to your application!

 Bernhard

 If you have already research ideas when applying, great!
 If not, and you are just really excited about contributing to our research agenda and vision (and are capable in doing so), that also fine, and we should discuss ideas before you write your “letter of intent” to make sure it will be a good mutual match.
-In either case, please check the iSpace research agenda and vision and our recent projects and publications and talks/demos to get a better idea of our research scope and approaches (although I’m always interested in expanding into new exciting research areas).
+In either case, please check the iSpace research agenda and vision and our recent projects and publications and talks/demos in our YouTube Channel) to get a better idea of our research scope and approaches (although I’m always interested in expanding into new exciting research areas).

 What is SIAT & SFU?